-Circular value Circular value creation Circular value Circular value proposition delivery capture Not discussed.
+Circular value proposition Circular value creation Circular value delivery Circular value capture Not discussed.
 Huntsman not willing to provide any resources to assist with the project, and unable to supply waste heat because their processes are already highly "heat integrated".
 Not discussed.
 Not discussed.